Welcome to the Club (2022 film): Plot

 Lisa and Bart approach a castle, and Lisa is excited to become an officially recognized Disney Princess.
 However, Bart turns out to have been a disguise by Loki to trick Lisa into instead joining forces with the Disney Villains.
-A musical number is performed by many Disney animated villains, such as Ursula from The Little Mermaid, Cruella de Vil from One Hundred and One Dalmatians, Captain Hook from Peter Pan, the Queen of Hearts from Alice in Wonderland, Maleficent from Sleeping Beauty, Evil Queen from Snow White and the Seven Dwarfs (in her witch form), Jafar from Aladdin, Hades from Hercules, Scar from The Lion King and Kaa from The Jungle Book, to try and convince Lisa to become a Disney villain.
+A musical number is performed by many Disney animated villains, such as Ursula from The Little Mermaid, Cruella de Vil from One Hundred and One Dalmatians, Captain Hook from Peter Pan, the Queen of Hearts from Alice in Wonderland, Maleficent from Sleeping Beauty, Evil Queen from Snow White and the Seven Dwarfs (in her witch form), Jafar from Aladdin, Hades from Hercules, Scar from The Lion King and Kaa from The Jungle Book, to try to convince Lisa to become a Disney villain.
 Lisa then points out that many Disney villains end up dying, to which the villains point out that it is better than living “happily ever after” with a generic Disney prince, with the musical number being followed by several Disney prince characters singing.
 Mickey Mouse interrupts the number, and the short ends with many of the Disney princes forming together the shape of Mickey's head on the floor.